thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

 ---
 title: ["Create, edit, or delete a user"]
 last_updated: 10/08/2019
-summary: "For each person who uses ThoughtSpot, you must create a user account."
+summary: "For each unique person who accesses ThoughtSpot, you must create a user account.
+When you create a user manually in ThoughtSpot, you continue to manage that user in ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can create users directly in ThoughtSpot, or import users and user groups through LDAP or similar protocols.

-When you create a user manually in ThoughtSpot, you continue to manage that user in ThoughtSpot.
-For example, you can reset the user's password, change their email, and so on.

 For users who have access through LDAP, the LDAP installation manages all  user information.